Spotlight on: Young people and homelessness

 12:05pm

-with Jill Boak and Samad Nadimi, Youth Homelessness Advisers, Department for Levelling Up, Housing and Communities.
+with Jill Boak and Samad Nadimi, Youth Homelessness Advisers, Ministry of Housing, Communities and Local Government.

 Find out more

-Panel two: DLUHC youth homelessness advisers: preventing and reducing youth homelessness
+Panel two: MHCLG youth homelessness advisers: preventing and reducing youth homelessness

-The Department for Levelling Up, Housing and Communities (DLUHC) provide advice and guidance to local areas implementing the Homelessness Reduction Act, working closely with local authorities on delivery of the new duties, improving performance and homelessness prevention services to young people, in particular 16-17 year olds and care leavers.
+The Ministry of Housing, Communities and Local Government (MHCLG) provide advice and guidance to local areas implementing the Homelessness Reduction Act, working closely with local authorities on delivery of the new duties, improving performance and homelessness prevention services to young people, in particular 16-17 year olds and care leavers.

 This session aims to inform, update, and share best practices.